WTH, Costuming Department?

-- BioShock Infinite has a costume choice that turns into fridge squick the further storyline unfolds.
-The companion NPC Elizabeth winds up in a very tight and revealing busty corset, ripe for some Male Gaze, only for the player to find out the main character they are playing is her father right at the end of the game.
+- BioShock Infinite has a costume choice that turns into fridge Squick the further storyline unfolds.
+The companion NPC Elizabeth winds up in a very tight and revealing busty corset, ripe for some Male Gaze, only for the player to find out at the end of the game that the main character they are playing is her father.
 Ewwwww.

 - Rune Factory 4 is the first in the series to allow players to select a male or female protagonist at the start of the game (RF2 allowed you to play as your seven-year-old daughter in the second half of the game).
 Except...the female protagonist has soda can tabs on her nipples.
 Um, what?◊